1010101110/okcart/README.md

 * icon
 * title

+### src/components/About.vue
+Add HTML to your about page.
+You can use vuetify to make it pretty.

 ## Build the application
 Build compiles the Vue application, aka the web pages.
 This does not affect the server or asset files (picutes etc).